Articles on: Developer API

 }

-Billing: Credits are deducted only for images that are successfully queued for detection.
+Billing: Credits are used only for images that are successfully analyzed.
 Failed SVG conversions and skipped files are not billed.

 Query Detection Status and Results